-This guide describes how to disassemble and reassemble your keyboard, which is especially useful for replacing your case with a case of another color.
+This guide describes how to disassemble and reassemble your UHK 60, which is especially useful for replacing your case with one of a different color.
 Let’s do it!

 You’ll need: